Mamena2020/fireme/README.md

         registrationTokens: ["token1","token2"] // target token
    }

-   await FirebaseService.sendMessage(message)
+   await FirebaseCore.sendMessage(message)

 ```

-- Noted
+- ### Noted

 Before using FCM, make sure you already `enable` Firebase Cloud Messaging API on <a href="https://console.cloud.google.com/">Google Cloud Console</a>, by selecting your project and navigating to `APIs & Services`.
-Once you have enabled the API, you can set up your .env
+Once you have enabled the API, you can set up your .env file.

 ```
-   FIREBASE_SERVICE_ACCOUNT=firebaseServiceAccount.json # firebase service account
    FIREBASE_CLOUD_MESSAGING_SERVER_KEY= #fcm server key

 ```

 # Seeder

-- Running seeder
+- ### Running seeder

 Running seeder via cli

 ```
-    npx nodemi seed:run
+    npx fireme seed:run
 ```

 You can put your seeder code inside `seeder` function in the `core/seeder/Seeder.js` file